pokeclicker/pokeclicker-wiki/data/Underground/overview_description.md

 [[Underground Helpers]] can be hired from the Helpers tab in the Underground interface.
 They do not charge for their services, but instead keep a percentage of the items they find, with the rest going into the player's Treasures.
 Each of the five Helpers has a thematically linked favorite mine and performance statistics.

 ## Trading{#trade}
 You can trade treasures within the same category —such as Plates, Fossils, or Shards— with each other at an exchange rate of 3:1.
 Example: 3 Draco Plates can be traded for 1 Pixie Plate, 3 Dome Fossils for 1 Old Amber, etc. Diamond treasures cannot be traded, only sold for [[Diamonds]].
-Plates can also be echanged for [[Gems]], at the rate of 1 plate per 100 Gems of the same type only.
+Plates can also be exchanged for [[Gems]], at the rate of 1 plate per 100 Gems of the same type only.
 To trade, open the Underground window, go to the Treasures tab, and click on the item to be exchanged.

 ## Experience and Leveling{#level}